aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

   duration.
 The default value is 20 seconds.
 * **batchSize**: Determines how many records are buffered before invoking your lambda function.
 * **maxBatchingWindow**: The maximum amount of time to gather records before invoking the lambda.
 This increases the likelihood of a full batch at the cost of delayed processing.
+* **maxConcurrency**: The maximum concurrency setting limits the number of concurrent instances of the function that an Amazon SQS event source can invoke.
 * **enabled**: If the SQS event source mapping should be enabled.
 The default is true.

 ```go